nickylee83/Java-Mini-Coding-Challenge/README.md

 To find the next available prime of the given number.

 13. PasswordValidation.java
-Password length between 6 and 24 characters, at least - one uppercase letter(A-Z), one lowercase letter(a-z), one digit(0-9), and supported special characters:
+Password length between 6 and 24 characters, at least - one uppercase letter(A-Z), one lowercase letter(a-z), one digit(0-9), and one supported special characters:
  ! @ # $ % ^ & * ( ) + = _ { } : ; " ' ? < > , .